-The common units to be offered and sold pursuant to this prospectus will be offered and sold by the selling unitholders.
-We will not receive any proceeds from the sale of the common units by the selling unitholders.
-For a list of the persons receiving proceeds from the sale of the common units, see "Selling Unitholders."
+The senior subordinated series C units and/or common units to be offered and sold pursuant to this prospectus will be offered and sold by the selling unitholders.
+We will not receive any proceeds from the sale of the senior subordinated series C units and/or common units by the selling unitholders.
+For a list of the persons receiving proceeds from the sale of the units, see "Selling Unitholders."